 - 501(c)(3) – The majority of nonprofits are in this category.
 They must show broad public support.
 Donations are tax-deductible; Common examples include private foundations and charitable nonprofits.
 Research them on sites such as Charity Navigator and GuideStar

 - 501(c)(4) – They perform advocacy/lobbying work, ostensibly designed to promote social welfare causes (e.g., AARP).
-These groups are allowed to to participate in politics, so long as politics do not become their primary focus; meaning they must spend less than 50 percent of their money on politics.
+These groups are allowed to participate in politics, so long as politics do not become their primary focus; meaning they must spend less than 50 percent of their money on politics.
 Donations to 501c4’s is not tax-deductible

 - 501(c)(6) – This includes professional and trade associations, chambers of commerce, trade boards, real estate boards, and even NFL teams (so long as they don’t generate a profit for their members).
-Donations to 501c6’s is not tax-deductible.
+Donations to 501c6’s are not tax-deductible.

 Also read: How to Turn a Volunteer Gig Into A Job

 The Morgridge Center at the Red Gym here on campus is a great place to start learning about volunteer opportunities and community involvement.
 Check out the Badger Volunteer program, sign up for their newsletter, or search their volunteer opportunities database.

 Volunteer Your Time is the place to find local Madison area opportunities with all kinds of nonprofits.

 Community Shares features a wide range of local nonprofits looking for help – many near campus.
 There are great opportunities to gain skills in advocacy, direct service, grant writing, and much more.